krishnakishored/py-hinweis/py_notes.md

             - We want a method, which we can call via the class name or via the instance name without the necessity of passing a reference to an instance to it.
 The solution consists in static methods, which don't need a reference to an instance.
 It's easy to turn a method into a static method.
             - All we have to do is to add a line with "@staticmethod" directly in front of the method header.
 It's the decorator syntax.

-      * Static methods shouldn't be confused with class methods.
-Like static methods class methods are not bound to instances, but unlike static methods class methods are bound to a class.
+      * `Static methods shouldn't be confused with class methods.
+Like static methods class methods are not bound to instances, but unlike static methods class methods are bound to a class`.
 The first parameter of a class method is a reference to a class, i.e. a class object.
 They can be called via an instance or the class name.
             - They are often used, where we have static methods, which have to call other static methods.
 To do this, we would have to hard code the class name, if we had to use static methods.
 This is a problem, if we are in a use case, where we have inherited classes.
+            - The use cases of class methods:
-            - They are used in the definition of factory methods
+                  - the are used in the definition of the so-called factory methods, which we will not cover here.
+                  - They are often used, where we have static methods, which have to call other static methods.
+To do this, we would have to hard code the class name, if we had to use static methods.
+This is a problem, if we are in a use case, where we have inherited classes.

 20. Making a list with unique element from a list with duplicate elements